Letters to Cleo

 Letters to Cleo are another in a seemingly endless list of American female/female-fronted pop/punk bands, this time from Boston.
 Going by their third album, 1997's Go!, they don't do anything especially original, although the bitter Alouette & Me impresses both musically and lyrically in comparison to the rest of the album.
 Anchor is probably the best of their punkier material, but little of it's anything to really write home about.

-Guitarist Michael Eisenstein doubles on keys, with Farfisa on a few tracks and Mellotron on Sparklegirl, with upfront strings in a couple of places.
+Guitarist Michael Eisenstein doubles on keys, with Farfisa on a few tracks and upfront Mellotron strings in a couple of places on Sparklegirl.
 So; perfectly ordinary pop/punk with only one track that stands out in any way.
 Maybe not.

 Black Sun (1978, 38.24) ***½/T